Salesforce Governor Limits Guide & Interview Questions — SFX Support

 - Queueable Jobs:

 b.
-Per-Organization Limits:
+Per-Organization Limits

 These limits apply across your entire Salesforce organization, not just a single transaction.

-- Scheduled Jobs: Maximum number of scheduled jobs: 100
+- Scheduled Jobs: Maximum scheduled jobs:

 c.
-Other Important Limits:
+Other Important Limits

-- Maximum trigger depth: 16 (prevents infinite recursion)
+- Maximum trigger depth:

 For the most up-to-date and complete list of governor limits, always refer to the official Salesforce Apex Developer Guide: Governor Limits.